Board of Directors

 Emily Brennan, Past President

-Emily Brennan has served on the CES- NCC Board of Directors since 2018, and is the current chapter President.
-As part of her work with the Board, Emily also chaired the 2019 edition of the chapter’s flagship professional development event, the Annual Learning Event.
-She is thrilled to be able to continue to work with the wonderful group of evaluators that currently makes up the CES-NCC Board of Directors.
+Emily Brennan has served on the CES- NCC Board of Directors since 2018 and is the current Past President.
+As part of her work with the Board, Emily also chaired the 2019 edition of the Chapter’s flagship professional development event, the Annual Learning Event.
+She is also the Vice Chair and SEEK Award Chair for the Canadian Evaluation Society Educational Fund.

-Emily has been a private sector evaluator at PRA Inc. since 2016.
-In her evaluation practice, she works primarily with clients in the federal government, in a wide array of subject areas, from agriculture to space science, and economic development to official languages; and of a range of sizes and complexity.
+Emily has been in evaluation since 2016, starting as private sector evaluator at PRA Inc., and joining the federal government as a Senior Evaluation Manager at Agriculture and Agri-food Canada in 2022.
 Through her work, she brings together her training in agricultural economics (focussing on efficiency analysis) with experience in a wide variety of qualitative methods developed through work in policy analysis and evaluation.

 https://www.linkedin.com/in/emily-brennan-a4387863/